Table of Contents

 A cellular variant shows a storiform arrangement embedded in the deep dermis, with a much larger size and increased cellularity.
 It may often extend into the superficial subcutaneous tissue making it difficult to distinguish from an entity called dermatofibrosarcoma protuberans.

 A rare form of atypical variant shows atypical features against a background of the classic picture of dermatofibroma.
 Pleomorphic, spindle-shaped, plump or polyhedral-shaped cells are seen with keloidal collagen and storiform arrangement.
+The histopathological classification of dermatofibromas is given below:

 Visualizing under a dermatoscope usually presents a peripheral pigment network with a central white area.